hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

-B﻿efore showing the volume snapshots, a MySQL database instance from [my GitHub repo](https://github.com/GuopingJia/mysql-app) will be deployed as a sample stateful application to the cluster.
+B﻿efore showing the volume snapshots, a MySQL database instance from [my GitHub repo](https://github.com/GuopingJia/mysql-app) will be deployed as a sample stateful application to the cluster.

 **1﻿.
 Install MySQL database**